istmobiome/istmobiome-web/content/media/seafood-stew/index.md

 ---
 title: Seafood Stew
-summary: Strianassa lerayi Anker, new shrimp species from Panama’s Coiba National Park
+summary: A story about a new shrimp species from Panama’s Coiba National Park featuring Matt Leray.
 tags:
 - Demo
 date: "2020-08-13T00:00:00Z"